 The lawns of Brooklyn Bridge Park are used by thousands for picnicking, playing, movie watching and, of course, the opera.
 The stunning views and lush green grass makes the lawns a wonderfully special place to be.

 BBP is proud to maintain all Park lawns organically, with no chemical herbicides or synthetic fertilizers.
 This is a complex and experimental process because turf lawns are an unnatural ecosystem - the grass is not native, the soil is compacted, and the plants are continuously cut to keep them low.

 The BBP turf team succeeds in keeping lawns rich and verdant by creating a healthy soil ecosystem with stable populations of the symbiotic organisms that help grass grow.
 After evaluations, both the organisms and the grasses are fed with organic nutrients and compost tea.

 The biggest challenge in maintaining Park lawns is compaction.
 Pressure from foot traffic squeezes soil, making it hard for grass roots to grow.
 In order to keep lawns green, BBP closes lawns when they are wet, rests major lawns two days a week, and after big events.
 Lawns are also closed twice a week to allow them to rest.
 Dogs are never allowed on Park lawns.
 The turf team regularly aerates, reseeds, and top-dresses the grass to keep the turf lush and healthy.

 Weekly Lawn Closures

 Empire Fulton Ferry

-Empire Fulton Ferry Lawn is closed on Wednesdays and Thursdays.
+Empire Fulton Ferry Lawn is closed on Mondays and Tuesdays.

-Harbor View Lawn is closed on Wednesdays and Thursdays.
+Harbor View Lawn is closed on Thursdays and Fridays.

 Bridge View Lawn is closed on Mondays and Tuesdays.

 Pier 3 Greenway Terrace

-Glade Lawn is closed on Mondays and Tuesdays.
+Glade Lawn is closed on Wednesdays and Thursdays.